Ever wondered about the different ways to meditate? There are so many styles to explore.

 A guided meditation is a technique where you actually listen to and follow specific instructions during the session.

-The instructions serve as guiding the individual throughout the meditation experience.
-An instructor recites each step to help your thoughts remain focused as opposed to distracted during the meditation.
+The instructions serve as guiding the individual throughout the guided meditative experience.
+An instructor recites each step to help your thoughts remain focused as opposed to distracted during the guided session.

-A guided session can be in either person, through video recordings, audio downloads, and many software apps.
+A guided session can be in person, through video recordings, audio downloads, and many software apps.

-Those of any experience level can participate in these guided sessions.
-Even though they’re most helpful for beginners they’re still a great support mechanism for keeping the mind focused on the session itself.
+Those of any experience level can participate in these guided meditation sessions.
+Even though they’re most helpful for beginners, they’re still a great support mechanism for keeping the mind focused on the session itself.

 5. Visualization Meditations

-Your imagination can be a very powerful tool.
-A visualization meditation encourages you to concentrate on a mental image or scene to help center your mind and body.
+Your imagination is a very powerful tool.
+A visualization meditation session can encourage you to concentrate on a mental image or scene, helping to center your mind and body.

-These types of meditation also often have a goal or can be used for reducing anxiety, feeling calmer, or developing compassion.
-Combining creativity within these meditation sessions can help you focus and gain some insights.
+The visualization meditation types also often have a goal.
+They can be used for reducing anxiety, feeling calmer, or developing compassion.
+Combining creativity within visualization meditation can help you focus and gain some insights.

 For example, you could picture yourself sitting on the beach.
 And, as the waves wash up on your feet, just imagine the waves taking negative thoughts or emotions back into the sea.

-Keep doing the visualization until you feel quite clear of negative feelings.
+Keep practicing the visualization meditative state until you feel quite clear of negative feelings.

-For the beginner, visualization techniques are usually combined with guided audio to help stay focused during the session.
+For the beginner, visualization techniques are usually combined with guided audio to help stay focused during the session, blending it seamlessly with a guided meditative session.

 6. Walking - Movement Meditation

-When you pay close attention to each movement you take, you bring more mindfulness into each step of the way.
-It also helps the mind to keep focused within the present moment.
+When you pay close attention to each movement, you bring more mindfulness into each step of the way.

-For example, while doing this style of active meditation, you may count your footsteps and pay attention to the physical sensations of your feet touching the ground each time.
+For example, while doing this style of movement meditation, you may count your footsteps and pay attention to the physical sensations of your feet touching the ground each time in walking meditation.

-Movement mediation can be as involved as yoga sessions, or it can be as simple as paying more attention to the physical sensations as you wash dishes.
+A movement meditation practice can be as involved as yoga meditation sessions.
+Or it can be as simple as paying more attention to the physical sensations as you wash dishes.
+Offering various accessibilities for the practice itself.

 7. Body Scan Meditation